 These plants have a different texture than other aquarium plants.
 Therefore, goldfish will not want to eat it if they are not hungry.

 Hornwort grows fast and high.
-Even if your goldfish eat it, it can easily compensate for this.
+Even if your goldfish eat it, it can quickly compensate for this.
 Also, goldfish will regularly relax under the leaves of Hornwort.
 Requirements for the environment of goldfish and Hornwort are similar.

 As a rule, owners of aquariums have to systematically trim the leaves of Hornwort, so that they do not become too large.
 The root system of Hornwort grows in the substrate.

-What aquarium plants won’t the goldfish eat?
+What Aquarium Plants won’t the Goldfish eat?

 You May Also Like